danilo-89/danilo-89/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+> Whether you have inquiries or employment opportunities to discuss, feel free to get in touch.
 -->

 # Greetings, Earthlings!